 The cab pulls up to a red light on Third Street in South of Market, by the San Francisco Museum of Modern Art.
 A pack of cars flies through a yellow light, and one even drives through the first moment of a red light.

 About three seconds after the light turned red, an Uber self-driving car can apparently be seen traveling through the red light at moderate speed as a pedestrian walks across the intersection on the right side of the intersection.

-This incident was due to human error.
 This is why we believe so much in making the roads safer by building self-driving Ubers.
 This vehicle was not part of the pilot and was not carrying customers.
 The driver involved has been suspended while we continue to investigate.

 Later in the afternoon of 14 December 2016, the state of California’s Department of Motor Services ordered Uber to halt its self-driving car rides, effective immediately, as its “autonomous vehicles” were operating without the proper permits: